 The organizations that were planned to participate in this task, and their respective planned work effort in person-months, are VTT (6), SPACEBEL (2), METSAK (4), IBM (2), MHGS (6), Fraunhofer (4), Tragsa (6), FMI (2) CSEM (2), OGCE (6) and e-geos (6).
 The deliverable D2.1 Forestry Pilot Definition specifies the pilot case definitions, requirement specifications, as well as implementation and evaluation plans.

-Countries/regions described/represented: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonian, Finland, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, The Netherlands, UK
+Countries/regions described/represented: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, The Netherlands, UK